-The key now is to prove: \begin{proposition} $\Pi_L$ and $\Pi_R$ lift by continuity to well-defined b-maps (indeed b-submersions) from $M^3_{rh}$ to $M^2_h$ and $M^2_{rh}$ respectively. \end{proposition} \begin{proof} It is immediate by composing with the blow-down map that $\Pi_L$ and $\Pi_R$ lift to well-defined b-submersions from $M^3_{rh}$ to $M_0^2$.
-The question is whether they still lift to b-submersions when $M_0^2$ is blown up to create ff, then sf, then (for $\Pi_L$) td.
-Using Lemma \ref{lem:newlemma}, we will show that they do.
+We must also know something about $\Pi_L$ and $\Pi_R$: \begin{proposition} $\Pi_L$ and $\Pi_R$ lift by continuity to well-defined b-maps from $M^3_{rh}$ to $M^2_h$ and $M^2_{rh}$ respectively. \end{proposition} \begin{proof} It is immediate by composing with the blow-down map that $\Pi_L$ and $\Pi_R$ lift to well-defined b-maps from $M^3_{rh}$ to $M_0^2$.
+The question is whether they still lift to b-maps when $M_0^2$ is blown up to create ff, then sf, then (for $\Pi_L$) td.
+But this may be checked directly: computing the pullbacks of the boundary defining functions for the boundary hypersurfaces of $M^2_{h}$ and $M^2_{rh}$ shows that each is a product of boundary defining functions on $M^3_{rh}$.
+The specific products are given below, in Lemma \ref{lem:exponentmatrices}. \end{proof}

-The blow-up to create ff$_j$ for each $j$ is the blow-up of the intersection of hvff$_j$ and tf.
-Therefore we will apply case 2 of the Lemma \ref{lem:newlemma} by verifying that the hypotheses are satisfied.
-The faces of $M^3_{rh}$ sitting over tf in $M_0^2$ are